Skip to main content

 • Lovelace: The smallest unit of the Cardano cryptocurrency, named after Ada Lovelace.

-• Mithril: A protocol for voting and cryptographic proofs in the Leios framework.
+• Mithril: A protocol for stake-based threshold multisignatures that could be used for voting and cryptographic proofs in the Leios framework.

 • Organic topology generator: A tool that creates network topologies based on real-world stake pool and relay connections to simulate actual network behavior.

-• Pipeline: A sequence of stages in the Leios protocol where different types of blocks are produced and processed.
+• Pipeline: A sequence of stages in the Leios protocol where different types of blocks are produced and processed in parallel to maximize throughput.

-• Praos: A version of the Ouroboros consensus protocol that Leios builds upon.
+• Praos: The current version of the Ouroboros consensus protocol that Leios builds upon and extends.

-• Quorum: The minimum number of votes required to certify a block or decision.
+• Quorum: The minimum number of votes required to certify an endorser block, typically set at 60% of the voting committee in Leios.

-• Ranking block (RB): A block that ranks other blocks and is part of the consensus mechanism.
+• Ranking block (RB): A Praos-style block that ranks and orders other blocks as part of the consensus mechanism.
+Contains certificates for endorsed blocks and maintains the main blockchain.

 • Rational arithmetic: A method used in Leios sortition to replace quad-precision floating-point calculations, improving precision and computational efficiency.

-• Send-recv voting: A structured two-stage voting mechanism where nodes send and receive votes.
+• Send-recv voting: A structured two-stage voting mechanism where nodes send and receive votes in separate phases.

-• Sortition: A probabilistic method for selecting nodes to perform specific roles based on their stake.
+• Sortition: A probabilistic method for selecting nodes to perform specific roles (IB production, EB production, voting) based on their stake using verifiable random functions.

 • Stake: The amount of cryptocurrency a node holds, which influences its probability of being selected in sortition.